 Finally, combining \eqref{eq887} and \eqref{eqdibp1}, we obtain:

 which concludes the proof. \end{proof}

-Let us consider an Euler-Lagrange equation $\eqref{el}$ defined on a real interval $[a,b]$ and $L$ the Lagrangian associated.
+Let us consider an Euler-Lagrange equation $\eqref{el}$ defined on a real interval $[a,b]$ and $L$ the associated Lagrangian.
 Let us take for example $L_- (x,v,t, \xi) = L(x,v,t)$ and $L_+ = 0$.
-Considering a partition $\T \in \TT_{a,b}$, we obtain that $\LL^{\T}$ is a discrete version of $\LL^{a,b}$ and \eqref{elh} is obtained by discrete variational principle on $\LL^{\T}$.
-Such a method leads \eqref{elh} to be called \textit{variational integrator}: it is a numerical scheme for \eqref{el} having the particularity of preserving its intrinsic Lagrangian structure at the discrete level.
-We refer to \cite{lubi,mars} for more details concerning the variational integrators.
-Let us note that one can also use a centered version by taking $L_- (x,v,t, \xi) = L_+ (x,v,t, \xi) = L(x,v,t)/2$.
+Considering a partition $\T \in \TT_{a,b}$, we obtain that $\LL^{\T}$ is a discrete version of $\LL^{a,b}$ and \eqref{elh} is obtained by a discrete variational principle on $\LL^{\T}$.
+The numerical scheme \eqref{elh} is then a so-called \textit{variational integrator} : it is a numerical scheme for \eqref{el} having the particularity of preserving its intrinsic Lagrangian structure at the discrete level.
+We refer to \cite{lubi,mars} for more details concerning variational integrators.
+We note that one can also use a centered version by taking $L_- (x,v,t, \xi) = L_+ (x,v,t, \xi) = L(x,v,t)/2$.

 \begin{example} Let us consider the Newton's equation without friction $q+\ddot{q} = 0$ defined on a real interval $[a,b]$.
-It is a second order differential equation associated to $\OO (x,v,w,t) = x+w$ satisfying the continuous Helmholtz condition \eqref{helmcondcont}.
+It is a second order differential equation associated to $\OO (x,v,w,t) = x+w$ satisfying the continuous Helmholtz's condition \eqref{helmcondcont}.
 It corresponds to \eqref{el} with the quadratic Lagrangian $ L(x,v,t) = (x^2 - v^2)/2$.
 Considering a partition $\T \in \TT_{a,b}$, taking $L_- (x,v,t, \xi) = L(x,v,t)$ and $L_+ = 0$, we obtain the following discrete Euler-Lagrange equation:

 Let us note that \eqref{eqnewtonsansfriction} coincides with a direct discretization.
 Nevertheless, a direct discretization of an Euler-Lagrange equation do not lead necessary to a discrete Euler-Lagrange equation, see Example \ref{exmarchepas}.
 In this case, we say that the Lagrangian structure is not preserved. \end{example}